THE BEST GRAVEL BIKE SHORTS

-This Castelli is probably the most protective cargo bib short of those I’ve ridden.
-I say that judging from how the short’s material felt on the rides I’ve and how the short is put together rather than from any experiences crashing in the dirt or gravel while wearing them.
-(I’ll only go so far in the pursuit of a thorough review for you, my fellow groadie.)
+This Castelli is probably the most protective gravel bike short of those I’ve ridden.
+I say that judging from how the short’s material felt on the rides I’ve done and how the short is put together rather than from any experiences crashing in the dirt or gravel while wearing them.
+(I’ll only go so far in pursuit of a thorough review for you, my fellow groadies.)

 But consider this.
 Instead of a piece of mesh or thin material sewn in to make a pocket on the outsides of your thighs, the Unlimiteds use the same material for those pockets as in the rest of the shorts.

-Speaking of slipping, the material Castelli uses in these shorts seems very slippery, more so than in the other cargo bib shorts I’ve tested or any road bib shorts I can recall.
+Speaking of slipping, Castelli’s material in these shorts seems very slippery, more so than in the other cargo bib shorts I’ve tested or any road bib shorts I can recall.

 Gravel Protection Bib Short might have been a better name for these Castelli gravel bike shorts because that’s what they appear intended to do and where they stand apart from other gravel shorts I’ve reviewed.

-They are one of the better stretching cargo bib shorts but are on par with the average bib shorts for most of the other criteria I use to measure them – muscle compression and gripper hold, breathability and wicking, strap comfort and hold.
+They are one of the better-stretching gravel shorts but are on par with the average road bib shorts for most of the other criteria I use to measure them – muscle compression and gripper hold, breathability and wicking, strap comfort and hold.

 First, they are cut for standard hip-width riders than most Castelli race or road bib shorts I’ve worn.
 As a slim hip-width rider myself, I appreciated the extra room on longer, slower rides typical of gravel outings.